w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 to the IDP, i.e., when this action has logged out all accounts or if this was the last/only account getting logged out.

-We envision this to be a semicolon-separated list of tokens or key/value pairs so that this can be expanded in the future.
+This will be parsed as a [structured field](https://fetch.spec.whatwg.org/#concept-header-list-get-structured-header) with type `item`.
+For now we only use bare item part but this lets us extend the header to support parameters in the future.

 ### JS API